Sojitz Corporation

 In-Office Activities

-*We already achieved 95% in FY2016.
-Moving forward, we are committed to retaining and raising this level.
+* We previously achieved a recycling rate of 95% for office waste in FY2016.
+We are committed to retaining and raising this recycling level.

 ご参照More on details of our 90% recycling rate target.